prashsamosa/prashsamosa/README.md

 </h1>
 <div align="left">

- 🌱  I've been coding in TypeScript and React primarily for over 8 months.
+ 🌱  I've been coding in TypeScript and React primarily for over a year.

  🔭 I’m learning Golang and Chi at the moment.